FAA Mandates 787 Electrical Reboots

 Key Takeaways:

-• Boeing 787 electrical systems must be shut down and restarted before 248 days of continuous operation to prevent total AC power loss.
+• Boeing 787 electrical systems must be shut down and restarted every 248 days of continuous power to prevent a critical software overflow in the Generator Control Units (GCUs).

-• Boeing is developing a software upgrade to address the underlying issue permanently.
+• Boeing is currently developing a software upgrade to permanently resolve the underlying issue.

 See a mistake?
 Contact us.